xleon/mobile/Docs/db_migration.md

 - To simplify the reading from the version 0 schema, the old models have been included in `unidirectional` in the `Toggl.Phoebe.Data.Models.Old.DB_VERSION_0` namespace.
-- An `Upgrade` method has been added to the old models.
+- Old models now inherit from `IUpgradesTo<NewModelType>` which has an `Upgrade` method.
 This method converts the data type into the new format.
+- Implemented the process described at the beginning of the
+  document: check db version on start, trigger migration if old and replacing old db with the new one.
+- Added **tag info** to `TimeEntryData` in new schema.

 ## PENDING

-- Implement the process described at the beginning of the
-  document: check db version on start, trigger migration if old and replacing old db with the new one.
 - Add `GoogleAccessToken` and `ApiToken` to `UserData` in the new schema.
 This info must be obtained from platform settings.
 - New properties of `WorkspaceData`: `OnlyAdminsMayCreateProjects`, `OnlyAdminsSeeBillableRates` and `IsAdmin`
-- Add **tag info** to `TimeEntryData` in new schema.
 - Some properties that were nullable before (`Guid?`) are now just Guid (like `TimeEntryData.ProjectId`), decide if this change must be extended to other properties,